 Motley Zoo Animal FAQs

-- Where does Motley Zoo get your animals?
+- Where does Motley Zoo get animals from?

-- What kind of care does Motley Zoo provide for your animals before adoption?
+- What kind of care does Motley Zoo provide animals before adoption?

 - What happens after I adopt?